crescentpartha/CheatSheets-for-Developers/.github/pull-request-template.md

+---
+name: Create a pull request
+about: Create a report about your pull request
+title: ''
+labels: 📝review-pull-request, hacktoberfest, hacktoberfest-2022
+assignees: ''

+---

 ### What does this PR do?
 > Add content(s) | Remove content(s) | Add new CheatSheet | Add new feature | Bug fix